lightly-io/team-awareness-training/README.md

 - Write down the key points from the session and email them to the group.

 ## License
-This course is published under the GNU General Public License.
-That means you are free to copy and update it freely, as long as you publish your own stuff under the same license.
+This course is published under the [GNU GPL license](license).
+That basically means you are free to copy and update it for free, as long as you publish your own stuff under the same license.

 ## AAQ (Anticipated asked questions)
 ### Can anyone run this course?